 All in all, it was a wonderful trip and a must for nature lovers.
 Have a great time!

-For more wonderful getaways around Bangalore, check out my post, Top Weekend Getaways around Bangalore.
+For more wonderful getaways around Bangalore, check out the below post.

 Do not forget to like and share this post!